misiektoja/instagram_monitor/README.md

 Full documentation is available at **[misiektoja.github.io/instagram_monitor](https://misiektoja.github.io/instagram_monitor/)**:

-- [Installation](https://misiektoja.github.io/instagram_monitor/installation/) - PyPI, Docker and manual install
+- [Installation](https://misiektoja.github.io/instagram_monitor/installation/) - PyPI, manual script, Docker installation and upgrades
-- [Quick Start](https://misiektoja.github.io/instagram_monitor/quick-start/) - the setup wizard and first run
+- [Quick Start](https://misiektoja.github.io/instagram_monitor/quick-start/) - setup wizard, login choices and first run
-- [Configuration](https://misiektoja.github.io/instagram_monitor/configuration/) - session login, time zone, SMTP and secrets
+- [Configuration](https://misiektoja.github.io/instagram_monitor/configuration/) - settings precedence, saved targets, session login, SMTP and secrets
 - [View Modes](https://misiektoja.github.io/instagram_monitor/view-modes/) - text, terminal and web dashboards
-- [Usage](https://misiektoja.github.io/instagram_monitor/usage/) - Docker, notifications, proxy, CSV and more
+- [Usage](https://misiektoja.github.io/instagram_monitor/usage/) - command formats, monitoring, container operation, notifications, proxy and output
 - [Anti-detection](https://misiektoja.github.io/instagram_monitor/anti-detection/) - avoid challenges and account suspension
 - [Troubleshooting](https://misiektoja.github.io/instagram_monitor/troubleshooting/) - the `--doctor` self-check and logging levels

 <a id="quick-start"></a>
 ## Quick Start

-<a id="-new-here-run-the-setup-wizard"></a>
+<a id="new-here-run-the-setup-wizard"></a>
-### 🧭 New here?
+### New here?
 Run the setup wizard

 The fastest way to get started is `--setup`.
 It asks who to monitor, whether to log in, which interface to use and which alerts you want then saves a ready-to-run configuration.
-For local installs it can also run the self-check and start monitoring.
+Private values stay in `.env`.

+On Linux, set `INSTAGRAM_MONITOR_UID="$(id -u)"` and `INSTAGRAM_MONITOR_GID="$(id -g)"` before using Docker Compose.

 Use the command that matches how you run the tool:

-On Linux, set `INSTAGRAM_MONITOR_UID="$(id -u)"` and `INSTAGRAM_MONITOR_GID="$(id -g)"` before using Docker Compose.
-Docker Desktop users on macOS or Windows can skip this step.

 ```sh
 # PyPI install